Fearless09/Fearless09/README.md

-# I'm Ajayi Toheeb Opeyemi, a student of Information Technology at Federal University of Technolgy, Akure.
+# I'm Ajayi Toheeb Opeyemi, a student of Information Technology at the Federal University of Technolgy, Akure.
 Also an entry-level Front-End Developer.

 #### I'm a Front-End Devloper who is motivated to combine the art design with the art of programming.
 My responsibilities include translation of the UI/UX design wireframes to actual code that will produce visual elements of the application.
 I work with UI/UX designer to bridge the gap between graphical design and technical implementation, taking an active role on both sides and defining how the application looks and works.